 I have kept all my Nikon flashes as they work with the Sonys.
 So it’s a Nikon SB900 flashgun and 2 x Yongnuo flashes for OCF dance floor when I fancy it!
 All kitted with Magmod attachments so I can grid them when I want to.

 A Holdfast Moneymaker is what I use to carry my kit, and a Think Tank SD card pouch keeps all those SD cards safe.
 I use the super fast Sandisk Extreme pro SD cards, because who wants to wait for the buffer!
 A LaCie Rugged 4TB Thunderbolt hard drive comes with me for extra backup on the road.

 All this is housed in a Langly rucksack, which I love!
 It’s compact, durable and doesn’t look like a camera bag!
 I also have a nifty little bag that houses all the battery chargers, USB chargers, etc, that goes to every wedding nice and neatly.
 That is pretty much it.
 Sweets, chocolate and a whole load of coffee, too, are ESSENTIAL.

 I have a set of 3 light stands for flashes, Manfrotto 1004BAC Master Light Stand 3 Pack.
 They clip together and go super high for barns and the like!

 Gear is important – don’t get me wrong – but you are the tool to make amazing images!
 Use your kit to make those images you already have in your head.

-Don’t complicate it, keep it simple and make the most from your kit.
+Don’t complicate it, keep it simple and make the most of your kit.